NaraMB/AWS-DataEngineering-Resources/README.md

 ## Data Warehousing
 [Datawarehousing on AWS](https://docs.aws.amazon.com/whitepapers/latest/data-warehousing-on-aws/data-warehousing-on-aws.html?did=wp_card&trk=wp_card)

+  Redshift documentations gave me a lot more insights, may be becasue this paper is a bit old!

 [Database migration with Redshift as Target](https://docs.aws.amazon.com/whitepapers/latest/optimizing-dms-with-amazon-redshift/optimizing-dms-with-amazon-redshift.html?did=wp_card&trk=wp_card)

   Contains lots of insights for the database migration from on-prem to AWS!